MiaYang23/MiaYang23.github.io/content/_index.md

   - block: markdown
     content:
       title: '📚 My Research'
+#        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of shareholders in governance.
       subtitle: ''
       text: |-
         I am a Ph.D. student at the Finance Department of the Stockholm School of Economics.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of shareholders in governance.
+        I apply a range of qualitative and quantitative methods to comprehensively investigate shareholders' involvement in governance.

         Please reach out to collaborate 😃

     design:
       columns: '1'
   - block: collection